soyxbshxikh/Read_Me/README.md

 - 📫 How to reach me soyxbshxikh@gmail.com
 - ⚡ Fun fact I like play Chess and, Book reading.

-If you are interested in more details, Message me on gmail.
+If you are interested in more details, Message me on Gmail.